-The Manyeleti Game Reserve is one of the best-kept secrets in Greater Kruger.
-Often overlooked and underrated, it is less well-known and less popular than the neighbouring Sabi Sand and Timbavati Game Reserves.
-But there is no good reason for this.
-If you haven't been to Manyeleti recently, you're missing out.
+The Manyeleti Game Reserve remains one of Greater Kruger's best-kept secrets.
+Often overlooked and underrated, it receives far less attention than the neighbouring Sabi Sand and Timbavati.
+Yet there is no valid reason for this.
+If you haven't visited Manyeleti recently, you're missing out on something special.

 Manyeleti means "place of stars" in the local Shangaan language.
-The reserve is almost 24,000 hectares in size and it shares unfenced boundaries with the Kruger Park to the east, the Sabi Sand to the south and the Timbavati Game Reserve to the north, across from the Orpen gate road.
+The reserve spans almost 24,000 hectares and shares unfenced boundaries with the Kruger National Park to the east, the Sabi Sand to the south, and the Timbavati Game Reserve to the north, across from the Orpen Gate road.

 Lion on safari drive